 As the grand finale, a huge fireworks display kicks off along with lantern lights on the Ōkawa River.
 This scenery is why the Tenjin Festival is also called the fire and water festival.
 The Tenjin Festival Gal Mikoshi is also a regular event that many spectators enjoy.

 *In 2020, due to the spread of the novel coronavirus, all parades, boat processions, and fireworks have been canceled.
 Only the Hokonagashi Shinji and Shinto priesthood rituals within the vicinity will be held.

 - Table of Contents

-- What is the Tenjin Festival?
+- What is the Tenjin Matsuri?
 History and Access

-- 11 Major Highlights of the Tenjin Festival
+- 11 Major Highlights of the Tenjin Matsuri

 - 1. Flowers of Tenjin Festival: Liven up the Tenjin Festival by Watching the Gal Mikoshi

 - 2. Ichibandaiko: Signaling the start of Tenjin Festival

 - 3. Hokonagashi Shinji: The ancient origin of the Tenjin Festival